JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## Working with column names programmatically with `cols`

-DataFramesMeta.jl provides the special syntax `cols` for referring to columns in a data frame via a `Symbol`, string, or column position as either a literal or a variable.
+DataFramesMeta provides the special syntax `cols` for referring to columns in a data frame via a `Symbol`, string, or column position as either a literal or a variable.